oscar-stack/vagrant-bolt/README.md

 vagrant bolt puppetfile install
 ~~~

-It can be used to run ad-hoc tasks on a node by specifying the node by its machine name.
+It can be used to run ad-hoc tasks on a target by specifying the target by its machine name.

 ~~~shell
 vagrant bolt -u task run facts -n server